mongodb/docs/source/includes/fact-4.0-mmapv1-deprecated.rst

-MongoDB 4.0 deprecates the :ref:`storage-mmapv1` and will be removed in a future release.
+MongoDB 4.0 deprecates the :ref:`storage-mmapv1` and will remove MMAPv1 in a future release.
 To change your MMAPv1 storage engine deployment to :doc:`/core/wiredtiger`, see: